Wealthy German high-tech hub doubles as anti-vaxxer base

 Baden-Wuerttemberg, a state of 11 million famous for its medieval towns, rugged mountain landscapes and the misty Black Forest, has nurtured countless alternative movements.

-These range from the Waldorf school movement in the 19th century, to the world’s first Green party in the 1970s and the virulently anti-vaccine “Querdenker” - Unconventional Thinker - movement, which has organised large anti-lockdown rallies.
+These range from the Waldorf school movement in the early 20th century, to the world’s first Green party in the 1970s and the virulently anti-vaccine “Querdenker” - Unconventional Thinker - movement, which has organised large anti-lockdown rallies.

 There are now several thousand Waldorf-Steiner schools around the world and, according to polls, the Greens are the second-largest party in Germany.